NedimBegic/miningReport/README.md

 # miningReport

-This is a page for Mining engeneers in Adriatic Metals.
+This is a page for Mining engeneers in XXXX company.
 They wanted a posibility of making report and storing there information in the browser so they don't loose it when they refresh.

 In this projext I learned using the data from localStorage, making a responsive PDF file on click, making dinamical tables.